mjpclab/jquery-tab/README.md

 ```

 # Including CSS
 jquery-tab provides default CSS styles if you don't want to make it yourself.
+Make sure CSS class name related options are not customized.

 ## Importing by module
 Importing default theme which contains layout style and skin style: